What is this “Forest Therapy” I keep hearing about?

 Everything you do in the session is intended to bring about enjoyment because with it comes deep relaxation, and when you’re relaxed, you’re more likely to be able to turn off the chatter in your minds and connect with your bodies and the surroundings.
 And it is then that the real magic can happen, and healing take place.
 Without you even trying.

-Some invitations such as scrolls and gratitude alters use props which add a mystical element, and people often speak of connecting with pleasurable memories and a sense of carefree freedom they haven’t felt since childhood.
+Some invitations such as scrolls and gratitude alters use props which add a mystical element, and people often speak of connecting with pleasurable memories and a sense of carefree curiosity they haven’t felt since childhood.
 As adults, seldom do we express ourselves with this childlike curiosity and it can be liberating to do so.

 Invitations are just that – invitations – meaning they are optional, and I always explain that if you feel drawn to doing something different (as long as it’s within reason!), you absolutely can do it because your experience is personal to you and YOU will get what YOU need from the forest.